Getting started with Home Care

 Our LPN, Pam Walton, who supervises our caregivers, may be able to join the meeting as well.
 The length of the meeting is totally up to you!
 If Angels at Home sounds like a good fit for you, you can sign the Service Agreement, and then we can go ahead with the next step.

-We will call our scheduler, LaDovie Bowser, to tell her what days and hours you would like to have a caregiver come to your home.
+Our scheduler, LaDovie Bowser, is in then informed of which days and hours you or your loved one require a caregiver to come to your home.
 We can staff any number of days per week from 3-24 hours per day.
 She will get to work finding an available team member who will be your dedicated caregiver every week.
 If more than one caregiver is needed, we will always work to keep the size of your team as small as possible.
 We want you to be familiar and comfortable with everyone who comes in your home!
 LaDovie will call you to introduce herself, confirm the start day and time of our services, and tell you the name of your caregiver.

 If necessary, according to the State Regulations, one of our RNs will call you to schedule a visit to draw up the detailed plan for your care.